SunOrangeBurger/F1-race-engineer/README.md

 6. **Iteration**: Repeat the evaluation, selection, crossover, and mutation steps for a set number of generations.

 ## How It Works
-1. **Data Retrieval**: The program retrieves track data using the `get_track_data` function, which fetches lap times for different tire compounds and calculates Off-Track Sensitivity (OTS) for each circuit.
+1. **Data Retrieval**: The program retrieves track data using the `get_track_data` function, which fetches lap times for different tire compounds and calculates Overtakability Score (OTS) for each circuit.

 2. **Fitness Function**: The `fitness` function computes the total time taken for a given strategy, factoring in tire degradation and pit stop times.